kailash-manasarovar/statement/docs/index.md

 Given all these events have taken place within the context of studying at a public learning establishment, the Dénia music conservatory, which has in attendance hundreds of minor children, and a handful of adults; and given the elaborate and extremely professional nature of the electronic attacks and the sophistication of the drugging techniques, the likelihood of similar things happening to others, including minors, must be taken into serious consideration.

-### Motivation
+### Why was I even in Dénia

-For my part, I just wanted to play the piano.
+I just wanted to play the piano.

 ![All I wanted was to play the piano](content/tweets/all-i-wanted.png){width=45%}